seanrcollings/arc/docs/docs/usage/parameter-types.md

 Same as above

-## *arc* Types
+## Arc Types
 *arc* provides a variety of additional types exported from the `arc.types` module:

 ???+ warning
-    Most custom *arc* types are usable as a valid *arc* paramater type and as a typical Python class.
+    Most custom *arc* types are usable as a valid *arc* parameter type and as a typical Python class.
 For example, you can create a `SemVar` object easily like so: `SemVer.parse('1.2.3')`.
 In some particular instances, a type can *only* be used as a argument type and not as a valid constructor.
 These types will be denoted with `🛇` following the type name.

 `Context`